Barbados

 Country details

 Barbados is one of the twelve countries that form the Caribbean Antilles.
-Its capital and most populated city is Bridgetown.
+Its capital and the most populated city is Bridgetown.

 Located in the Lesser Antilles, it is the most easterly of the islands, lying to the east of Saint Lucia and Saint Vincent and the Grenadines.